Agriculture, Nutrition, and Food Systems

 Credits: 1

-Extended field trip to a variety of dairy farms and dairy related businesses in the Northeast with students and faculty from other New England land grants.
+Extended field trip (5-6 days) to a variety of dairy farms and dairy related businesses with students and faculty from other New England land grant universities.
 Includes discussion sessions, case study, problem solving, and journal report.
-Prereq: permission.
-Special fee.
+Additional travel costs may vary based on location of the extended field trip, which can include New England or other regions of the US and Canada.

 Repeat Rule: May be repeated for a maximum of 2 credits.